goblimey/ntripcaster/README.md

 Docker looks in the given directory for a file called Dockerfile and obeys the directives in it.

-Run the image like so:
+You can run the image like so:

     docker run -p2101:2101 ntripcaster

 The -p connects port 2101 of the docker image to port 2101 of the mchine on which you are running.

 The "docker run" ties up your git bash window.
 You can start another and use ssh to connect to your server machine as before.